storacha/w3up/packages/upload-client/README.md

 [API Reference](#api)

-### Step 0
+### Create an Agent

-Obtain the invocation configuration. i.e. the issuer (the signing authority) and proofs that the issuer has been delegated the capabilities to store data and register uploads:
+An Agent provides an `issuer` (a key linked to your account) and `proofs` to show your `issuer` has been delegated the capabilities to store data and register uploads.

 ```js
 import { Agent } from '@web3-storage/access-client'